tnkumar/20260513-hackathon/README.md

 ## Troubleshooting

-### Agent error in the chat panel
+### Agent error in the control agent panel

-The project requires ADK now.
-Check:
+The app uses Google ADK first and deterministic fallback for supported demo commands when the model is temporarily unavailable.
+If ADK is not configured, check:

 ```bash
 cd agent_service